Course Navigation

 Surface Water and Watersheds

-Where or when rainfall or runoff from snowmelt will eventually reach the ocean depends on its watershed.
+Where or when runoff from rainfall or snowmelt will eventually reach the ocean depends on the location of the watershed.
 All of the water that falls in a particular watershed goes to the same place.
-For example, all of the water that falls in the Susquehanna River Basin in New York, Pennsylvania, or Maryland enters the Chesapeake Bay.
-Watersheds and river basins are important because everything that happens upstream, both human induced and natural, affects the water quality of a river midstream and at the outflow point.
-Watersheds help conceptualize flows of potential pollutants and how even localized incidents in the energy industry can have widespread effects.
-One of the first steps in mitigating any kind of environmental incident or problem is a thorough understanding of the associated watershed.
+Watersheds and river basins are important because everything that happens upstream, both human-induced and natural, affects the water quality of a river midstream and at the outflow point.

 Strahler Stream Order Representation of Rivers of the Contiguous United States.
 The stream order indicates the level of branching in a river system, with higher stream orders indicated as thicker lines.
 The stream order map above reflects the morphology of various watersheds.
 Note the massive watershed for the Mississippi, Missouri, and Arkansas rivers at the center of the map, shown in pink.